DataTig/DataTig/docs/reference/site-configuration.rst

 You can specify information about where this git repository is hosted.

 Currently the only hosts supported are:

 * `GitHub.com <GitHub.com>`_

 In a `githost` object, specify the following keys:

 * `url` - the URL of the repository.
 This should not contain the hostname but just the organisation and repository. eg `org-id/register`.
 * `primary_branch` - the name of the default or primary branch.
 Defaults to `main`.
+* `directory` - if the datatig files are not in the root of the repository, specify where they are here.

 A YAML example: